 The leading and oldest photographic establishment in this city is that of which Mr. F. D. Moon is the esteemed proprietor. . . .
 He is a thorough master of his profession . . .
 Portraits of all sizes and styles are taken here. . . .
 [H]is portraits are perfect in every detail. . .
 His gallery is resorted to by all who appreciate the conscientious efforts of the true artist to excel. . . .

 Historical Publishing Company, New York, 1887, p.
 139

-Both Sides Now, one of my newest works, was chosen by juror Wendi Schneider for the “Metamorphosis” exhibition to be held at Darkroom Gallery, Essex Junction, Vermont, July 25–September 2, 2018.
-[To fit the metamorphosis theme, I blended the front and back of the original 1881 cabinet card.
+Both Sides Now, one of my newest works, has been chosen for both the “Metamorphosis” exhibition at Darkroom Gallery and the “Wonder” exhibition at the Center for Fine Art Photography.
+[To fit the themes, I blended the front and back of the original 1881 cabinet card.
 The lovely subject’s name is not known, but I was able to track down the above information about the photographer.
 I hope that both of them would appreciate my fanciful tribute.]